Healthy Banana Muffins Recipe

 While traditional banana muffins may taste delicious as a snack or even as a quick on-the-go breakfast, they may not be the best choice if you’re trying to eat healthily.

-Living a healthy lifestyle doesn’t mean having to say goodbye to all sweet foods (like muffins), though.
+But living a healthy lifestyle doesn’t mean having to say goodbye to all sweet foods like muffins.
 It’s about choosing alternatives that still taste great but are better for you — like my healthy banana muffins!